Tooth Pain? We’re Here to Help

 • The swelling is spreading quickly or has moved close to your eye or down your neck.

 These symptoms may indicate a more serious condition that needs urgent medical attention.
-If the pain is severe but you are not experiencing any of the symptoms listed above, contact Eversmile Dental.
+If your pain is severe but none of these symptoms are present, a dentist can assess the situation.
+Emergency appointments may be available on a case-by-case basis, depending on clinical urgency.

-No, a tooth infection does not clear up without proper care.
+No, a tooth infection does not usually improve without professional care.
 While symptoms such as pain or swelling might temporarily ease, this does not mean the infection has gone.
-Bacteria can remain active and spread to the surrounding tissues, jawbone, or bloodstream if the cause is not addressed.
+Bacteria can remain active and spread to surrounding tissues, the jawbone, or the bloodstream if the cause is not addressed.

 Without professional assessment, an infection can worsen and lead to complications.
-If you notice any of the following, it’s important to contact a dentist promptly:
+If you notice any of the following, a dentist should review your situation promptly:

 • You feel a persistent, throbbing pain in your tooth or jaw.